jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/README.md

 1. Blockchain Network creation
-2. Creation and Deployment of the NFT SmartContract
+2. Preparation of the AppBuilder Dev environment
-2. Creation and Deployment of the FT SmartContract
+2. Creation and Deployment of the SmartContracts
 3. Test the services using Postman